KubeHelper/kubehelper/README.md

 ## Your support

 ❗&nbsp; If you have a wonderful command that will be useful to the community and you want to share it.
 Please write a message in the discussions, or even better, add a message with a command and description in accordance with the KubeHelper format.
-You can see how should command looks like [here.](https://github.com/KubeHelper/kubehelper/wiki/Home)
+You can see how the command looks like [here.](https://github.com/KubeHelper/kubehelper/wiki/Home)

 ❗&nbsp; Which new features would you add at first?
 Which new feature will make your daily work easier?
 I composed a [list of possible new features](https://github.com/KubeHelper/kubehelper/talks), I would appreciate for your opinions and votes.

-It is enough to leave a comment with priority in the form of numbers or your suggestion.
+It is enough to leave a comment with just a list of numbers sorted by priority, or feel free to leave your own suggestion.
 Here is a corresponding [Issue]((https://github.com/KubeHelper/kubehelper/issues/new?labels=kind:Feature&amp;template=FEATURE_REQUEST.md)) for a new feature request.

 🚀 🚀 🚀 &nbsp; ⭐⭐⭐ &nbsp; **Thank you in advance for your support, repost, fork, star, donation.** &nbsp; ⭐⭐⭐ &nbsp; 🚀🚀🚀